Web Governance Audits at the World Bank

 5. Interviews with core internal stakeholders

-Our observations and analysis from an expert “heuristic” review, in-depth interviews with key Web managers and a management survey of all Web contributors across the organization formed the backbone of the report.
-In addition, we outlined the impact of the status-quo behavior and attitudes on the current Web site performance and made actionable recommendations for necessary improvements.
+Our observations and analysis, based on an expert “heuristic” review, in-depth interviews with key Web managers, and a management survey of all Web contributors across the organization, formed the backbone of the report.
+Additionally, we outlined the impact of the status quo behavior and attitudes on current website performance and provided actionable recommendations for necessary improvements.

 • A roadmap to guide program management plans